oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 **Authentication and Authorization for Applications and Databases**

 Application (including Compute Instances) and Database User management are completely separate and done outside of the primary IDCS or Default Identity Domain.
-The management of these users is the sole responsibility of ACME using the application, compute instance, and database-specific authorization.
+The management of these users is the sole responsibility of Customer using the application, compute instance, and database-specific authorization.

 ##### Security Posture Management